Water Risk Management

 At KIOXIA Group, we position initiatives and indices related to water as important management issues.
 Sustainability strategies and policies, including those related to water, are formulated at Sustainability Strategy Meetings, chaired by the President and CEO, with the degree of target achievement confirmed in each case, before a final review by the Board of Directors.

-In FY2020, we were not subjected to any government fines or penalties in respect of wastewater.
+In FY2021, KIOXIA Group was not subject to any government fines or penalties related to wastewater.

 Wastewater voluntary rules

-In order to promote more effective use of resources, KIOXIA is developing initiatives to lower the amount of water received and discharged at its manufacturing plants.
-One example of this is the collection and reuse inside the plant of water used in the manufacturing process.
+In order to promote more effective use of resources, KIOXIA Group in Japan is devising initiatives aimed at controlling the amount of water we intake and discharge at our manufacturing plants.
+One example of this is the collection and reuse of water used in manufacturing processes inside plants.

-Water recycling at domestic manufacturing sites in FY2020 resulted in the collection and reuse of approximately 26 million m3 of water (equivalent to about 53% of all water used), which contributed to effective use of water resources and reduced the environmental impact of public water utility companies.
+Water recycling at domestic manufacturing plants in FY2021 resulted in the collection and reuse of approximately 30 million cubic meters of water (equivalent to about 55% of our total intake), which has helped ensure the effective use of water resources and reduced the environmental impact of public water utilities’ operations.